Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/src/samples/java/README.md

 **Disclaimer:** This approach of splitting data retrieval into smaller queries is useful when dealing with a few GBs of data or a few million records per hour.
 For larger data sets, [exporting][logs_data_export] is recommended.

-This sample shows how to parition a large query into smaller queries using the `LogsBatchQuery` class.
+This sample shows how to partition a large query into smaller queries using the `LogsBatchQuery` class.
 The sample provides examples for row-based partitioning and byte-size partitioning.
 The partitioning is based on the timestamp "TimeGenerated".

 This sample is suitable for simple data retrieval queries that utilize a subset of KQL operators.
 The subset of KQL operators supported are can